MicrosoftMichelle/ProjectRecycle/README.md

 > ![Azure IoT Hub Devices](images/iot-hub-devices.jpg)
 > ![Create a new Iot Hub device](images/create-device-in-iot-hub.jpg)

 > Once your device has been provisioned, go into it to grab the connection string.
-Just use the primary connection string.:
+Just use the primary connection string:
 > ![IoT Hub Device Connection String](images/iot-hub-connection-strings.jpg)

+> Now, what you want to do is take that connection string and add it to the following code on the Raspberry Pi:
+> ```python
+> iot_hub_connection_string = "{insert-iot-hub-connection-string}"